 You don’t normally associate snipers with paintball.
 Most paintball players get a high from raining paint down on opponents, usually after an ambush.
 But then, there are those who use paint like gold, caressing the trigger only when they know they can absolutely make it count.
-There’s nothing more satisfying than a long range shot, from maybe 75 yards out, after factoring in arch, projectile shape and wind, and still nailing your unsuspecting opponent.
+There’s nothing more satisfying than a long range shot, from maybe 75 feet out, after factoring in arch, projectile shape and wind, and still nailing your unsuspecting opponent.
 If you are one of those meticulous and disciplined snipers, this post is dedicated to you, to help you find the best paintball sniper rifle out there.

 Now, before we get started, please understand that there isn’t a lot of choices for out-of-the-box sniper rifles in paintball.
 We have reviewed the ready made ones out there.
 But, what we have also done is given you best paintball sniper rifle gun + barrel combination recommendations to help you mod out a regular paintball marker into a sniping beast.
 The best paintball snipers out there, (like Thehiddenhedgehog on YouTube) use everyday markers that are modded out with custom barrels and scopes!
 So, don’t think you are settling for anything substandard when buying one of these mix and match recommendations of ours!

 Best Paintball Sniper Rifle in 2019: Our Top Picks

 Tippmann A-5 Paintball Sniper Rifle with Red Dot Sight (Best Selling Paintball Sniper Rifle) – Buy Now